DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/create-popular-reports/create-a-cross-tab-report.md

 1. Bind the report to a data source as described in the [Bind to Data](../bind-to-data.md) section.

-1. Select a data member and click **Next**.
+1. Select a data member that stores data for each sales person's sales.
+Click **Next**.

     ![](../../../../images/eurd-win-cross-tab-report-wizard-select-view.png)

-1. Drop data fields onto cross-tab areas:
+1. Drop data fields onto cross-tab areas to define row/column headers and data.

-    * Field for row headers - onto the **Rows** area
-    * Fields for column headers - onto the **Columns** area
-    * Fields to be shown in row and column intersections - onto the **Data** area
+    ![](../../../../images/eurd-win-cross-tab-report-wizard-drop-fields.png)

     The field order defines the hierarchy in the resulting cross-tab report.
 The higher the field on the list, the higher the level in the field hierarchy.

-    ![](../../../../images/eurd-win-cross-tab-report-wizard-drop-fields.png)

 1. Change the report page layout to landscape to ensure the cross-tab content fits the report well.
 Click **Next**.